matteing/blog/content/posts/handling-the-jerks.md

 ![oh shoot](https://i.imgur.com/SyxX3m9.png)

 It wouldn't be a new thing.
-I've previously mitigated attacks related to people spamming the tasks endpoint, although not very frequently.
+I've previously mitigated attacks related to people spamming the tasks endpoint.
 Makerlog, although it's around 2.3k members, is still a relatively small and lowkey service.
 I don't draw too much trouble.

 ### It was a DDoS